 #7 – Derivatives

-All the above financial assets are liquid assets as they can be converted into their respective values as per contractual claim of what they represent.
-They do not necessarily have inherent physical worth like land, property, commodities etc.
+All the above assets are liquid assetsLiquid AssetsLiquid Assets are the business assets that can be converted into cash within a short period, such as cash, marketable securities, and money market instruments.
+They are recorded on the asset side of the company's balance sheet. as they can be converted into their respective values as per the contractual claims of what they represent.
+They do not necessarily have inherent physical worth like land, property, commodities, etc.

 #1 – Current Assets